anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 : Variation of BRSKI {{RFC8995}} in which BRSKI-EST, the enrollment protocol between pledge and the registrar including the RA, is replaced by alternative enrollment protocols such as Lightweight CMP.
-  To this end a new URI scheme used for performing the certificate enrolment.
+  To this end a new URI scheme used for performing the certificate enrollment.
-  BRSKI-AE enables the use of other enrolment protocols between pledge and registrar and to any backend RA components with end-to-end security.
+  BRSKI-AE enables the use of other enrollment protocols between pledge and registrar and to any backend RA components with end-to-end security.

 CA: